zfs-old-crap/linkytime/docs/DeveloperGuide.md

     1. Prerequisite: List all archived meetings using the `archive` command.
 Prerequisite of [editing meetings](#edit-meetings).
     2. Test case: Edit an existing archived meeting, updating its date to make it an upcoming meeting. <br>
        Expected: There should be one less meeting in the meeting list shown.

+#### Finding Meetings
+1. Finding a meeting in the meeting list by singular name.
+   1. Prerequisite:
+      1. There is a module in the module list at index 1 named `CS2101`.
+      2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>
+      4. There are no other meetings in the meeting list.
+   2. Test case: `find Lecture`<br>
+      Expected: The first meeting above will be displayed.
+      Test case: `find Tutorial`<br>
+      Expected: The second meeting above will be displayed.

+2. Finding a meeting in the meeting list by singular tag.
+   1. Prerequisite:
+      1. There is a module in the module list at index 1 named `CS2101`.
+      2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>
+      4. There are no other meetings in the meeting list.
+   2. Test case: `find tutorialquiz`<br>
+      Expected: The second meeting above will be displayed.
+      Test case: `find lecturequiz`<br>
+      Expected: The first meeting above will be displayed.
+      Test case: `find recorded`<br>
+      Expected: Both meetings above will be displayed.

+3. Finding a meeting in the meeting list by singular module.
+   1. Prerequisite:
+      1. There is a module in the module list at index 1 named `CS2101` and at index 2 named `CS2103T`.
+      2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>
+      4. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      5. There are no other meetings in the meeting list.
+   2. Test case: `find CS2101`<br>
+      Expected: The first and second meetings above will be displayed.
+      Test case: `find CS2103` (Partial match)<br>
+      Expected: The third meeting above will be displayed.

+4. Finding a meeting in the meeting list by a combination of names, modules and tags.
+   1. Prerequisite:
+      1. There is a module in the module list at index 1 named `CS2101` and at index 2 named `CS2103T`.
+      2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>
+      4. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      5. There are no other meetings in the meeting list.
+   2. Test case: `find lecturequiz CS2103T`<br>
+      Expected: The third meeting above will be displayed.
+      Test case: `find recorded CS2101 Lecture`<br>
+      Expected: The first meeting above will be displayed.

+5. Finding a meeting in an empty meeting list.
+   1. Prerequisite: There are no meetings in the meeting list.
+   2. Test case: `find this`<br>
+      Expected: No meetings shown.

+6. Finding a meeting with keywords that do not fit any meetings.
+   1. Prerequisite:
+      1. There is a module in the module list at index 1 named `CS2101`.
+      2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
+      3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>
+      4. There are no other meetings in the meeting list.
+   2. Test case: `find this that those`<br>
+      Expected: No meeting will be displayed.

+7. Finding a meeting without keywords.
+   1. Test case: `find`<br>
+      Expected: Invalid command format error message shown.
+Displayed meeting list unchanged.

 #### Opening Meetings
 1. Opening the first meeting in the currently shown meeting list.